 - While crops develop: Place cornmeal around the garden; caterpillars that eat the meal will bloat and die.
 Dust or spray with BT every two weeks from transplanting until heads form.

-Natural Predators: Insect predators include lacewings, lady bugs, and ground beetles.
-Braconid and trichogramma wasps parasitize the eggs of imported cabbageworms.
+Insect predators include lacewings, ladybugs, and ground beetles.
+Braconid and trichogramma wasps parasitize the eggs of imported cabbageworm.
 Animal predators include bluebirds, chickadees, and English sparrows.

 - Vegetable Garden Almanac & Planner

 - Vegetable Garden Grower’s Guide